Kayisha Thompson, Founder of De L’or Cakery Corporation. Photo used with permission. All rights reserved.

-Balboa Capital recently invited business owners to participate in an essay-writing contest.
-The concept was to write a short essay on what it takes to become a successful small business, and include real-world tips and information.
+Balboa Capital invited business owners to participate in an essay-writing contest.
+The concept was to write a short essay on what it takes to become a successful small business and include real-world tips and information.
 The response to our first-ever Small Business Success Contest was overwhelming.
-Balboa Capital received hundreds of well-written essays, which made choosing a clear-cut winner very difficult.
+Balboa Capital received hundreds of well-written essays, making choosing a clear-cut winner very difficult.
 That being said, we felt the overall message of Kayisha Thompson’s essay was excellent, so hers took top honors.
-We wish her business, De L’or Cakery Corporation continued success.
+In addition, we wish her business, De L’or Cakery Corporation, continued success.
 Below is Kayisha’s essay, which outlines her secrets to cake decorating business success.

 A sweet beginning.